 If you wish to drive change as a leader, you need to identify a vision and motivate your team members to work with you.
 This is crucial as no matter how big or small a goal is, it cannot be achieved alone.
 Use your communication skills to convince your team of the validity of your vision.

 The key here is to use honest statements to attain team support instead of making unattainable claims.

 Ambitious and extravagant claims are effective in acquiring interest.
 But unless you follow through on your claims, this interest is bound to be short-lived.

 4. Commit to Your Team

-In addition to this, pursue your vision whilst maintaining the highest moral and ethical standards.
+In addition to this, pursue your vision whilst maintaining the highest moral and moral and ethical standards.
 And encourage your team members to do the same.

 5. Take Calculated Risks

 Noteworthy accomplishments can only be made by taking calculated risks and challenging preconceptions.
 This requires a tremendous amount of courage both to excel and to fail.